nextcloud/helm/charts/nextcloud/README.md

 You can inject additional Kubernetes manifests (such as Traefik IngressRoutes, Middlewares, or any custom resources) directly via `values.yaml` using the `extraManifests` value.

+`extraManifests` is either:
+- a map of manifest names to their YAML definitions
-Each item in the list can be either:
+- a list of YAML definitions, where each itemin the list can be either:
   - a string containing valid YAML (multi-line block, e.g. with `|`), or
   - a YAML object (inline YAML structure).

 These manifests will be rendered as part of the Helm release.